Melt flow index

-Melt flow rate is an indirect measure of molecular weight, with high melt flow rate corresponding to low molecular weight.
-At the same time, melt flow rate is a measure of the ability of the material's melt to flow under pressure.
+Melt flow rate is a measure of the ability of the material's melt to flow under pressure, and is an indirect measure of molecular weight, with high melt flow rate corresponding to low molecular weight.
 Melt flow rate is inversely proportional to viscosity of the melt at the conditions of the test, though it should be borne in mind that the viscosity for any such material depends on the applied force.
 Ratios between two melt flow rate values for one material at different gravimetric weights are often used as a measure for the broadness of the molecular weight distribution.

 Melt flow rate is very commonly used for polyolefins, polyethylene being measured at 190 °C and polypropylene at 230 °C. The plastics engineer should choose a material with a melt index high enough that the molten polymer can be easily formed into the article intended, but low enough that the mechanical strength of the final article will be sufficient for its use.